JeffBelgum/bscl-exercises/README.md

-# Bite-Sized Command Line
+# Bite-Sized Command Line Labs

 This repository contains a Docker-based environment for exploring and practicing various command-line utilities.
-Follow the instructions below to build and run the environment.
+The exercises provided here are **unofficial supplemental material** designed to complement Julia Evans' [Bite-Sized Command Line](https://wizardzines.com/zines/bite-size-command-line/) zine.

+If you enjoy these exercises, we highly recommend purchasing the zine from Julia Evans (@b0rk) to learn more!
+You can find it [here](https://wizardzines.com/zines/bite-size-command-line/).

+**Note:** This repository is not affiliated with Julia Evans or Wizard Zines in any way.
+It is created by a fan of her work to provide additional practice opportunities for those who have purchased the zine.

 ## How to Build & Run